 Average Song Gap: 6.56

-Notes: Tweezer included an I Know You Rider tease as well as a Silent in the Morning tease from Mike.
+Notes: Tweezer included an I Know You Rider tease, a Silent in the Morning tease from Mike, and a Fire (The Ohio Players) tease from Trey.
 My Sweet One was botched, which led to band introductions from Trey and extended solos from Fish, Mike, and Page.
 Trey explained that My Sweet One and Dog Faced Boy were both written about the same person by Fish and that one was at the beginning of the relationship and the other at the end, finally asking the crowd "can you guess which?"
 Mike "bantered" a bit and showed off his fight bell.
 During the banter after My Sweet One, Page teased "Charge!" twice.

 Songs by Debut Year: